tkellen/json-api/format/index.md

 }
 ```

-A compound document **MUST NOT** include more than one resource object for
+A compound document **MUST NOT** include more than one record for each `type`
-each `type` and `id` pair.
+and `id` pair.

 > Note: In a single document, you can think of the `type` and `id` as a
-composite key that uniquely references resource objects in another part of
+composite key that uniquely references records in another part of the
-the document.
+document.

-> Note: This approach ensures that a single canonical resource object is
+> Note: This approach ensures that a single canonical record is returned
-returned with each response, even when the same resource is referenced
+with each response, even when the same record is referenced multiple times.
-multiple times.

 ### Meta information <a href="#document-structure-meta" id="document-structure-meta" class="headerlink"></a>

-As discussed above, the document **MAY** be extended to include
+As discussed above, the document **MAY** be extended to include meta-information
-meta-information as `"meta"` members in several locations: at the top-level,
+as `"meta"` members in several locations: at the top-level, within records, and
-within resource objects, and within link objects.
+within a record's link object.

 All `"meta"` members **MUST** have an object as a value, the contents of which
 can be used for custom extensions.